 Transition to a Circular Economy, Waste Prevention, and Recycling

 Pollution Prevention and Control

-Protection of Healthy Ecosystems
+Protection and Restoration of Biodiversity and Ecosystems

 What economic activities are included in the Taxonomy?

-The Taxonomy consists of 72 NACE defined industry sections.
+The Taxonomy consists of 72 NACE-defined industry sections.
 You can review them here.